-- 1. Incentives for regenerative farming and ranching practices that sequester more carbon, improve soil health and productivity, slow erosion and build up topsoil, and increase water infiltration; - 2.
-Development of new markets for farmers and ranchers who are currently practicing regenerative farming and ranching or who are transitioning to regenerative practices; - 3.
+- 1. Incentives for regenerative farming and ranching practices that sequester more carbon, improve soil health and productivity, slow erosion and build up topsoil, and increase water infiltration; - Development of new markets for farmers and ranchers who are currently practicing regenerative farming and ranching or who are transitioning to regenerative practices; - 3.
 Applied research on soil health in regenerative food production systems; - 4.
 The making and use of compost to invigorate beneficial microbial soil life while recycling nutrients back onto the farm; - 5.
-Educational, legislative, policy, and advocacy efforts aimed at furthering the practice of regenerative; - 6.
-Efforts that incentivize regenerative agriculture practices, whether administered through the government, private entities, or the marketplace, so that the financial burden of implementing them is not borne solely by family farmers, but by all that benefit; - 7.
+Educational, legislative, policy, and advocacy efforts aimed at furthering the practice of regenerative;

+- 6. Efforts that incentivize regenerative agriculture practices, whether administered through the government, private entities, or the marketplace, so that the financial burden of implementing them is not borne solely by family farmers, but by all that benefit; - 7.
 Public and private funding to pay farmers to develop healthier soil, as determined by such metrics as depth of soil aggregate formation.
 Soil aggregates are foundational to the function of watersheds and the longevity of infrastructure, and their tending requires adaptive management by the farmer; and - 8.
 We encourage USDA, private industry, other relevant agencies, and collaborative efforts among farmers to explore economic opportunities for family farmers who utilize ecosystem services which improve resiliency, increase soil health, and promote healthier watersheds.

-1 V. PREDATOR AND RODENT CONTROL 2 We support: 3 1.
-Restoring the original intent of the 1931 Animal Damage Control Act (ADC), 4 which mandates the federal government protect the livestock industry from 5 predatory loss.
-To the extent that an adequate ADC program is not available 6 to farmers, we recommend that a federally financed indemnity program be 7 instituted to pay for crop and livestock losses: 8 2.
-Judicious use of control practices being continued on federal and state lands 9 to control coyotes, feral hogs and other damaging species.
-Control practices 10 on private lands must be done with landowners' permission; 11 3.
-Farmers and ranchers being allowed to defend against predatory animals, 12 including those on the endangered species list, on their land by using the 13 most effective, safe, economical, and humane means; and 14 4.
-U.S. Fish and Wildlife Service assuming full responsibility for any livestock 15 losses resulting from the reintroduction of non-domesticated animals.
-16 We oppose the reintroduction of predatory animals.
-17 W. ENDANGERED SPECIES 18 We support: 19 1.
-All impacted industries and individuals being compensated for actual annual 20 losses due to critical habitat designation; 21 2.
-Federal policy establishing meaningful incentives for landowners in the 22 business of farming and ranching who provide habitat for endangered 23 species; 24 3.
-Requiring federal agencies to continue cooperative public/private efforts 25 designed to increase the population of candidate species since such efforts 26 have proven successful; 27 4.
-Candidate conservation agreements as a tool to lessen impacts to agriculture 28 producers from candidate species that are warranted-but-precluded or 29 listed: and 30 5.
-Amending the law by specifying that no species may be listed as endangered following conditions exist:
+W. PREDATOR AND RODENT CONTROL

+- Restoring the original intent of the 1931 Animal Damage Control Act (ADC), which mandates the federal government protect the livestock industry from predatory loss.
+To the extent that an adequate ADC program is not available to farmers, we recommend that a federally financed indemnity program be instituted to pay for crop and livestock losses; - 2.
+Judicious use of control practices being continued on federal and state lands to control coyotes, feral hogs and other damaging species.
+Control practices on private lands must be done with landowners' permission; - Farmers and ranchers being allowed to defend against predatory animals, including those on the endangered species list, on their land by using the most effective, safe, economical, and humane means; and - 4.
+U.S. Fish and Wildlife Service assuming full responsibility for any livestock losses resulting from the reintroduction of non-domesticated animals.

+We oppose the reintroduction of predatory animals.

+X. ENDANGERED SPECIES